Aunt Mary (radio series): Networks, schedule and distribution

 Aunt Mary began on a small scale, carried "on 8 NBC California and Arizona stations (KFI, KMJ, KPO, KFSD, KTAR, KVOA, KGLU, KYZM) Monday-Friday, 10:30-10:45 a.m.
 (PWT)."
 Seven months later, Sept.
 11, 1944, the program was moved to 3:45-4 p.m.
 (PWT) Monday-Friday.
 At that time it was carried on "12 NBC Western stations."
 By the program's first anniversary, "20 NBC Pacific stations" broadcast Aunt Mary in that same weekday afternoon time slot.
 Wider distribution was in the works, however.
 An article in Broadcasting in 1945 reported that the "show also will be released via transcriptions on a list of stations in eastern centers...".
 Effective Jan.
 14, 1946, eastern stations WOR, WBAL, WBZ, WBZA, and KYW began carrying Aunt Mary.

-The serial went into even more markets beginning in 1948, after NBC bought it.
+The serial went into more markets beginning in 1948 after NBC bought it.
 The transaction was that network's first time "of acquiring rights to a daytime serial."
 NBC promoted the availability of Aunt Mary with a full-page ad in the May 17, 1948, issue of Broadcasting.
 An item in the May 31 issue of Broadcasting that year noted: Release of more than 600 transcribed quarter-hour episodes of "Aunt Mary," daytime serial on NBC Western Network is slated by network's radio-recording division.
 Series, sponsored by Albers Div. of Carnation Co., and bought in January from C. & F. Productions Inc., will be available as an NBC syndicated program in the U.S. and Canada, except in the area served by the Western NBC stations.

 As late as March 1961 (17 years after the program's launch), Aunt Mary was still listed ("605 serials, five a week series") among the programs offered by R.C.A.
 Recorded Program Services, the syndication arm of NBC.

 Aunt Mary even had an international aspect.
 A story in the April 4, 1949, issue of Broadcasting reported that Aunt Mary "is also heard in Australia, where it is performed live by an Australian cast, using scripts sent from Hollywood."